sentriz/bandcamp_downloader/README.md

 --

-Please note, you can download all of these in one step with
+Please note, you can download the required modules in one step with:

     pip install -r requirements.txt